mviereck/runx/README.md

 ## GPU hardware acceleration
 `runx` supports GPU hardware accelerated graphics with option `--gpu`.
  - GPU access can cause issues with X server *VcXsrv*, especially with NVIDIA cards.
-For that reason, GPU usage is disabled by default in `runx`.
+For that reason GPU usage is disabled by default in `runx`.
  - If you encounter issues with option `--gpu`, try X server *XWin* instead of *VcXsrv*.

 ## Usage examples